hphelion/documentation/migration-overview.md

 * No new feature requests will be honored
 * Bug reports will be accepted

-HP Helion Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).
+HP Helion Public Cloud has contributed the Unix CLI back to the open source community, and you can get support, access the documentation, and download the source code [here](https://github.com/hpcloud/unix_cli).

 ## For further information ## {#MoreInfo}

 For more information on transitioning to version 13.5, as well as general information about version 13.5:

 * For greater detail on performing a self-transition, see the [self-transition reference page](/migration-overview-reference/)
-* Our [release notes for version 13.5](/release-notes/) of the HP Helion Cloud software
+* Our [release notes for version 13.5](/release-notes/) of the HP Helion Public Cloud software
 * The [version overview](/version-overview/) provides a look at the different software versions available
 * The [version 13.5 API specs](/api/v13/)
 * The [technical support knowledge base](https://community.hpcloud.com/knowledge-base)